 With a point of reference, let’s consider the historical definition of martial arts.
 Historically speaking, martial art is a system designed for use on a battlefield.
-The word itself finds its roots in the Roman word ‘Mars’ that means war.
+The word itself finds its roots in the Roman word ‘Mars’ which means war.
 Ergo, ‘martial’ means ‘war like’.
-A typical example of a martial art is Aikido which is a variation of Japanese sword work.
+A typical example of martial art is Aikido which is a variation of Japanese sword work.

 Interestingly, karate was never intended to use on a battlefield; It was in fact, a civilian system designed to train civilians in self-defense against soldiers.
 So, in everyday use, we refer to it as karate martial arts, but in a strict manner of speaking, it isn’t.

 Branching out slightly, many martial arts practitioners would argue that by this logic any form of weapon-less style would not fit into the definition of martial arts.
 They believe that when faced with conflict, human beings naturally react.

 A fine line is drawn in that when faced by threat, we assume the role of a defender; in war, we are taught to take on the role of the aggressor.
 So, while confrontation is common to both situations, the degree and roles we take on are different.